semaphoreci/book-cicd-docker-kubernetes/chapters/07-tutorial-deployment.md

 11. You might be wondering why the automatic promotion hasn’t kicked in for the canary pipeline.
 The reason is that we set it to trigger only for the master branch, and the Workflow Builder by default saves all its changes on a separate branch called `setup-semaphore`.

-12. This isn’t technically true for applications that use data persistence like a database.
-Changes to the database are not automatically rolled back using our setup.
+12. This isn’t technically true for applications that use databases, changes to the database are not automatically rolled back.
+We should use database backups and migration scripts to manage upgrades.